coinmetrics/product-docs/docs/tutorials/MDF_v2-8_overview.md

     print('\nNumber of markets for ' + str(exchange).upper() + ': ' + str(len(new_exchanges)) + '\n')
     display(new_exchanges.head(3))
 ```

+    2024-09-11 15:27:07 WARNING  /catalog/ endpoints will be deprecated in the future.
+Consider using /catalog-v2/ and /reference-data/ endpoints instead.

     Number of markets for BULLISH: 110